getblazeweb/domain_tracker/SECURITY.md

 If you believe you have found a security vulnerability in Domain Tracker, please report it responsibly:

-1. **Email** the maintainers privately with a clear description of the issue, steps to reproduce, and potential impact at: support at blazehost dot co
+1. **Email** the maintainers privately with a clear description of the issue, steps to reproduce, and potential impact at: [support@blazehost.co](support@blazehost.co)
 2. **Include** the following information:
    - Affected component (e.g. installer, updater, login, crypto)
    - Type of vulnerability (e.g. XSS, CSRF bypass, SQL injection, information disclosure)